-- Never attach electrical wiring with energized tools. - Avoid body contact with grounded surfaces such as pipes, radiators, ranges, and refrigerators.
+- Never use nailer/staplers to attach electrical wiring while energized. - Avoid body contact with grounded surfaces such as pipes, radiators, ranges, and refrigerators.
 There is an increased risk of electric shock if your body is grounded. - Thoroughly investigate the work piece for possible hidden wiring before performing work. - A licensed electrician in accordance with all local and national codes must install all wiring. - Never use an electric air compressor outdoors when it is raining or on a wet surface, as it may cause an electric shock.